 It’s important to keep your ROAM Board updated so your team is aligned across each level of risk, and aware of how risks are being handled.
 If your team uses Jira, import Jira cards directly onto your SAFe Roam Board.

 ROAM Boards are used during PI Planning to identify any obstacles to achieving team goals.

 Risk and uncertainty are bound to impact any project in some way.
 Instead of relying on a classic risk management plan or risk log, an Agile approach (such as creating more user stories to add to a backlog) can lower the chances of unpredictability and surprise.

 The ROAM method can also help relieve the Agile Release Train (the teams and stakeholders needed to implement, test, deploy, and release software incrementally) of any ambiguity.

 Create your own SAFe ROAM Board

 Making your own SAFe ROAM Boards is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
+Miro’s visual collaboration platform provides the perfect canvas to create and share them.
 Get started by selecting the SAFe ROAM Board Template, then take the following steps to make one of your own.

 During PI Planning, add risks to the Program Risks section.
 Remember that the number of sticky notes with identified risks may grow or shrink as your team decides on a mitigation strategy during the planning process.